Sharkbit: Take Down Bruce the Great White and Save the Beachgoers in Stern's Latest Pinball Creation

 • Jaws Multiball: First, chum the water by shooting the chum bucket captive ball and shooting the red shots that spawn.
 Then, shoot any yellow shot to load the harpoon and attach a barrel to the shark at the fin drop target.
 Finally, make any flashing yellow shot to start Jaws multiball.
 Shoot red shots for awards / jackpots and the chum bucket to add a ball.
 Hold balls at the mini-flipper and press the action button to lock the ball there for a short time.

-• Feeding Frenzy: Complete sets of yellow targets to start feeding frenzy.
+• Feeding Frenzy: Complete sets of yellow targets during single-ball play to start feeding frenzy.
 For the next 30 seconds, all switch hits build a value that can be scored by shooting for the flashing yellow targets.
 The value is scored in end-of-ball bonus, for the rest of the game.

 • Machete: Complete the left standup targets to light machete at either inlane.
 Machete = shot multiplier applied to the next shot made once the ball has rolled through the lit inlane.
-The machete multiplier increases as shark encounters are completed.
+The machete multiplier increases as shark encounters are completed or temporarily as the drop targets are completed.

 Skill Shot